SHAILESHRSK/ticket-booking-service/README.md

  - Additional API for admin to reset the server (opens up all the tickets)

 # Postman Collection && API Documentation:
+The API can be developed locally as well as on this [Heroku Dyno](https://ticket-booking-service-api.herokuapp.com/)

+The detailed usage and Postman collection is available on:

 https://documenter.getpostman.com/view/5400857/T17CDA89?version=latest